ionic-team/stencil/BREAKING_CHANGES.md

 ## BREAKING CHANGES

 Most required changes are in order to avoid global types, which often cause issues for JSX and apps which import from numerous packages.
-The other significant change is having each component import its renderer, such as VDom's `h()` function.
+The other significant change is having each component import its renderer, such as JSX's `h()` function.

 ### Import `{ h }` is required

-In order to render JSX in stencil apps, the `h()` function must be imported from `@stencil/core`:
+In order to render JSX in Stencil apps, the `h()` function must be imported from `@stencil/core`:

 ```tsx
 import { h } from '@stencil/core';